 The remaining items in the collection are a combination of 1930s art from the Works Progress Administration’s Federal Art Project, which was the museum's first acquisition, along with works on paper, paintings and sculpture.

-PLEASE NOTE: All shows at RAM change three times each year and there are no galleries solely dedicated to the permanent collection.
+PLEASE NOTE: Most shows at RAM change three times each year and there are no galleries solely dedicated to the permanent collection.
 If you are interested in seeing work in a particular medium, please contact the museum prior to your visit to verify what is in our current exhibitions.

 Collection images, left to right: